syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/FAQ/How-To-Bind-Pivot-Grid-With-Chart.md

 ## Customizing style and type of chart series

 The style and type of chart series can be customized at runtime by using the context menu of the chart control.
-To show the context menu in the chart control, the [ShowContextMenu](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~ShowContextMenu.html) property of chart control should be set to true.
+To show the context menu in the chart control, the [ShowContextMenu](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~ShowContextMenu.html) property of chart control should be set to `true`.

 Refer to the following code sample to view the context menu of chart control integrated with the pivot grid control.